pedrogustavo/docker-wp-skeleton/README.md

+# docker-wp-skeleton
+> Simple skeleton for wordpress with docker

 ## Getting started
 1 - Copy the files from this repository to the project folder
 2 - Download the wordpress version you want and unzip to the folder `wp`